Florida Golf Cart Laws (2026)

 What are the requirements for a street legal golf cart in Florida?

-For an unregistered golf cart on local roads, the requirements are set by state and local rules: it must be equipped with efficient brakes, reliable steering, safe tires, a rearview mirror, and red reflectorized warning devices in the front and rear (those are state minimums for any golf cart on public roads).
-Local governments often add that it needs headlights and taillights if driven after dark (and some places allow night use only if it has lights).
-The driver must be 14+.
+For an unregistered golf cart on local roads, the requirements are set by state and local rules: it must be equipped with efficient brakes, reliable steering, safe tires, a rearview mirror, and red reflectorized warning devices in the front and rear.
+Local governments can add more restrictive operation or equipment rules, and night use requires headlights, brake lights, turn signals, and a windshield if the responsible governmental entity allows it.
+The driver must meet the current age/ID rule: under 18 requires a learner’s or driver license; 18+ requires government-issued photo ID.

 For a fully street-legal LSV, the requirements are broader: headlamps, stop lamps, turn signals, taillamps, reflex reflectors, parking brake, windshield, seat belts, and a VIN (these align with federal LSV standards).
 Essentially the vehicle should look like a mini-car in terms of equipment.
 It also must be electrically powered (Florida’s LSV definition assumes electric).
 Once it has all that, it can be registered.
 So, in summary: basic safety gear for a 20-mph golf cart in cart zones, and full DOT-equivalent safety features for a 25-mph LSV on wider roads.